Tushar69k/DBMS_Intenals/README.md

 The shell is an essential tool for interacting with an operating system, providing users with a command-line interface to execute commands, manage files, automate tasks, and configure environments.
 Whether it's a simple command or a complex automation script, shells play a crucial role in system administration, programming, and security.

+__________________________________________

+File System in Unix - Detailed Explanation

+What is a File System in Unix?

+A file system in Unix is a hierarchical structure used to organize and store files and directories on a storage device (like a hard disk or SSD).
+It manages how data is stored, retrieved, and structured, ensuring efficient access and security.

+Unix treats everything as a file, including text files, directories, devices (like hard drives and keyboards), and even processes.

+---

+Structure of the Unix File System

+The Unix file system follows a tree-like hierarchical structure, starting from the root directory (/), which contains all files and subdirectories.

+/
+├── bin
+├── boot
+├── dev
+├── etc
+├── home
+│   ├── user1
+│   ├── user2
+│   └── user3
+├── lib
+├── tmp
+├── usr
+└── var

+Important Directories in Unix File System

+---

+Types of Files in Unix

+Unix classifies everything as a file, and these files can be of different types:

+1. Regular Files (-)

+Text files, binary files, executables.

+Example: /home/user/document.txt

+2. Directory Files (d)

+Special files that store other files and directories.

+Example: /home/user/

+3. Character Device Files (c)

+Represents hardware devices like keyboards, mice, and serial ports.

+Example: /dev/tty1 (Terminal)

+4. Block Device Files (b)

+Represents storage devices like hard drives.

+Example: /dev/sda1 (First partition of a hard disk)

+5. Symbolic Links (l)

+A shortcut or reference to another file or directory.

+Example: /usr/bin/python -> /usr/bin/python3.8

+6. Named Pipes (p)

+Used for inter-process communication.

+Example: mkfifo mypipe

+7. Sockets (s)

+Used for network communication between processes.

+Example: /var/run/docker.sock

+---

+Unix File System Hierarchy Standard (FHS)

+The Filesystem Hierarchy Standard (FHS) defines the structure of Unix file systems.
+It ensures consistency across different Unix-based operating systems (Linux, macOS, BSD).

+Absolute Path: The full path from the root (/) directory.
+Example: /home/user/documents/file.txt

+Relative Path: A path relative to the current directory.
+Example: documents/file.txt (if inside /home/user/)

+---

+File System Features in Unix

+1. Hierarchical Directory Structure

+Organized in a tree format for easy navigation.

+2. File Permissions & Ownership

+Files and directories have read (r), write (w), execute (x) permissions for:

+Owner

+Group

+Others

+Example:

+ls -l file.txt
+-rw-r--r-- 1 user group 1234 Mar 10 10:00 file.txt

+Owner can read & write (rw-)

+Group can read (r--)

+Others can read (r--)

+Change permissions:

+chmod 755 script.sh  # Owner (rwx), Group (rx), Others (rx)

+3. Inodes & Metadata

+Each file has an inode, which stores metadata:

+File size

+Permissions

+Owner & group

+Timestamps

+Pointers to data blocks

+Check inode details:

+ls -i file.txt

+4. Hard Links & Soft Links

+Hard Link: Creates a second name for a file, sharing the same inode.

+ln file1.txt file2.txt

+Soft Link (Symbolic Link): Creates a pointer to another file.

+ln -s file1.txt file2.txt

+5. Mounting & Unmounting File Systems

+Unix allows multiple file systems to be mounted (attached) at different points.

+mount /dev/sdb1 /mnt/usb

+Mounts a USB drive to /mnt/usb.

+umount /mnt/usb

+Unmounts the USB drive.

+6. Journaling & File System Types

+Journaling helps prevent data corruption by recording changes before applying them.

+Common Unix file system types:

+ext4 (Linux default)

+XFS (High-performance)

+ZFS (Advanced features like snapshots)

+UFS (Used in BSD systems)

+---

+Basic Unix File System Commands

+---

+Conclusion

+The Unix file system is a powerful, flexible, and secure way to manage data.
+With its hierarchical structure, strong permission system, and support for different file types, it is widely used in servers, development environments, and enterprise systems.
+Understanding the Unix file system is essential for system administrators, developers, and power users.

+__________________________________________

+Basic File Attributes in Unix - Detailed Explanation

+In Unix, every file and directory has a set of attributes that define its properties, such as permissions, ownership, size, timestamps, and type.
+These attributes help manage security, access control, and file management.

+You can view file attributes using the ls -l or stat command.

+ls -l file.txt

+Example output:

+-rw-r--r--  1 user group  1234 Mar 10 10:00 file.txt

+---

+1. File Type

+Each file in Unix has a type that indicates what kind of file it is.
+The first character in the ls -l output specifies the file type.

+Example:

+drwxr-xr-x  2 user group  4096 Mar 10 10:00 mydirectory
+-rw-r--r--  1 user group  1234 Mar 10 10:00 file.txt
+lrwxrwxrwx  1 user group    10 Mar 10 10:00 link -> file.txt

+---

+2. File Permissions

+Each file has three sets of permissions:

+Owner (User)

+Group

+Others (Everyone else)

+Permission Types

+Permissions are represented as three sets of characters.

+Example:

+-rwxr--r--  1 user group  1234 Mar 10 10:00 script.sh

+Owner (rwx) → Read, write, execute

+Group (r--) → Read only

+Others (r--) → Read only

+Changing File Permissions (chmod)

+chmod 755 script.sh

+7 (rwx) → Owner has read, write, execute

+5 (r-x) → Group has read, execute

+5 (r-x) → Others have read, execute

+To make a file read-only for everyone:

+chmod 444 file.txt

+---

+3. File Ownership

+Each file in Unix has an owner and belongs to a group.
+The owner is usually the user who created the file.

+Changing Ownership (chown)

+chown newuser file.txt

+(Change owner to newuser)

+chown newuser:newgroup file.txt

+(Change both owner and group)

+Changing Group (chgrp)

+chgrp newgroup file.txt

+---

+4. File Size

+The file size is displayed in bytes by default.
+Example:

+-rw-r--r--  1 user group  1234 Mar 10 10:00 file.txt

+(File size: 1234 bytes)

+To display size in human-readable format:

+ls -lh file.txt

+Example output:

+-rw-r--r--  1 user group  1.2K Mar 10 10:00 file.txt

+---

+5. File Timestamps

+Unix records three different timestamps for every file:

+Example:

+ls -l file.txt

+-rw-r--r--  1 user group  1234 Mar 10 10:00 file.txt

+(Modification time: Mar 10 10:00)

+Updating Timestamps (touch)

+touch file.txt

+(Updates both atime and mtime to the current time)

+To set a custom timestamp:

+touch -t 202403101200 file.txt

+(Sets the timestamp to March 10, 2024, 12:00 PM)

+---

+6. Inode Number

+Every file has a unique inode (index node) number, which stores metadata like permissions, ownership, timestamps, and file location.

+To view inode numbers:

+ls -i file.txt

+Example output:

+123456 file.txt

+(Here, 123456 is the inode number)

+---

+7. Number of Hard Links

+The number of hard links to a file is displayed in the second column of ls -l.

+Example:

+-rw-r--r--  2 user group  1234 Mar 10 10:00 file.txt

+(The 2 means there are two hard links to this file)

+To create a hard link:

+ln file.txt file2.txt

+(Both files now share the same inode)

+---

+8. File Special Attributes (Using lsattr)

+Some files have special attributes that modify their behavior.

+Check attributes:

+lsattr file.txt

+Common Attributes

+Change Attributes (chattr)

+Make a file immutable:

+chattr +i file.txt

+Remove immutable attribute:

+chattr -i file.txt

+---

+Summary of Basic File Attributes

+---

+Conclusion

+Understanding file attributes in Unix is essential for managing security, access control, and efficient file handling.
+The ls -l command provides a quick overview of most attributes, while commands like chmod, chown, and touch help modify them.
+Mastering these attributes allows better control over file security and system management.